About ❤️

 I didn’t find God throughout the Bible, just here and there in certain parts.
 Mainly in Job.
 I could relate to Job and later to Elihu.
 I felt God’s presence in God’s words as He addressed Job and his friends.

 In the new testament, I fell in love with Jesus.
-So wise at thirty something.
+So wise at an early thirty something.
 So beautiful and confident as the Teacher. ❤️

 More boring stuff about me